Sherrard High School teacher making senior students feel special

 "There is mud volleyball, prom, and there is graduation," Sherrard High School Senior Lauren McMillin said.
 "I love coming to school and I love seeing my friends.
 I love being here and it just sucks that I won’t ever get to do that again.”

+Trying to make her students still feel included, Sherrard English teacher Tammy Crippen got creative.

-"It's not going to be in there memory," Sherrard High School english teacher Tammy Crippen said.
-"I just want to think of ways to create those memories virtually."
+"It's not going to be in their memory," Crippen said.
+"I just want to think of ways to create those memories virtually.
+It is very emotional.

 "It just reminds us that this bad tragedy has happened, we are still all in this together," McMillin said.